MrBallen: YouTube and TikTok

-In October 2022, Allen was nominated for four YouTube Streamy awards, in the creator of the year, breakout creator, and podcast categories.
+In October 2022, Allen was nominated for four YouTube Streamy Awards, in the Creator of the Year, Breakout Creator, and Podcast Categories.
 He received the most nominations for a first-time nominee.
-Additionally, Allen and his nonprofit organization, MrBallen Foundation, was nominated for the creator for social good award.
+Additionally, Allen and his nonprofit organization, MrBallen Foundation, was nominated for the Creator for Social Good Award.

 Podcast

 In February 2022, Allen released MrBallen Podcast: Strange, Dark & Mysterious Stories.
 The podcast ranked number one on Spotify's True Crime Podcasts chart.
 As of July 2022, the MrBallen podcast was downloaded over seven million times a month across all podcast platforms.

 Ballen Studios

-In 2022, Allen, along with Nick Witters, opened a production company Ballen Studios, with Witters serving as the company's CEO.
+In 2022, Allen along with Nick Witters, opened a production company Ballen Studios, with Witters serving as the company's CEO.
 The studio focuses on scaling existing ventures into new media forms and creating advertising streams.
 Ballen Studios also signed with the United Talent Agency (UTA).

 Amazon Music Partnership

 In October 2022, Allen and Nick Witters signed a licensing deal with Amazon Music to make the podcast exclusive to their platform.
-The three-year deal also includes first-look rights to any new content from Ballen Studios, which includes TV, film, books, and games.
+The three-year deal also included first-look rights to any new content from Ballen Studios, which includes TV, Film, Books, and Games.